What is the tank like?

 How will I know when it’s time to get out?

-You can discuss with the person operating the tank for you regarding the sound that you would like whilst in the tank (you may even be able to bring along something of your own on a USB/Ipod or CD – enquire when booking your appointment) & whether you would like no sound to start with, sound the whole way through, etc. Depending on what you choose, you will be aware of it being time to get out by either the music gently coming back on or turning off.
+You can discuss with the person operating the tank for you regarding the sound that you would like whilst in the tank (you may even be able to bring along something of your own on your phone or Ipod – enquire when booking your appointment) & whether you would like no sound to start with, sound the whole way through, etc. Depending on what you choose, you will be aware of it being time to get out by either the music gently coming back on or turning off.
 We also have lights within the tank that we can turn on to indicate to you that it’s time to hop out.

 How often should I float?